Section 1: Name:

 Section 1: Composition of the Board:

-The Board of Directors shall be composed of 1 Industrial Development Board Member and 9 other members, one-third of whom shall be elected annually to serve for 3 years or until their successors are elected and have qualified.
+The Board of Directors shall be composed of 9 members and 1 Industrial Development Board Member (ex officio).
 The governess and policymaking responsibilities of the Chamber shall be vested in the Board of Directors, which shall control its property, be responsible for its finances, and direct its affairs.

 Section 2: Selection and Election of Directors: